 Refer to \cref{subsec:group_cstar} for notations.
 A group $C^*$-algebra net is trained on data $\{(x, y)\in\mathcal{A}^{N_0}\times\mathcal{A}^{N_H}\}$, where $x$ and $y$ are $N_0$- and $N_H$-dimensional vector-valued functions.
 Practically, such functions may be represented as real tensors, e.g., $x\in\mathbb{C}^{N_0\times\#G}$, where $\#G$ is the size of $G$.
 Using product between functions explained in \cref{subsec:group_cstar} and element-wise addition, a linear layer, and consequently, an MLP, on $\mathcal{A}$ can be constructed.
 Following the $C^*$-algebra nets over matrices, we use leaky ReLU for activations.

 One of the simplest tasks for the group $C^*$-algebra nets is to learn permutation-invariant representations, e.g., predicting the sum of given $d$ digits.
-In this case, $x$ is a function that outputs permutations of features of $d$ digits, and $y(g)$ is an identity function that returns their sum for all $g\in G$.
+In this case, $x$ is a function that outputs permutations of features of $d$ digits, and $y(g)$ is a constant function that returns the sum of these digits for all $g\in G$.
 In this experiment, we use features of MNIST digits of a pre-trained CNN in 32-dimensional vectors.
 Digits are selected so that their sum is less than 10 to simplify the problem, and the model is trained to classify the sum of given digits using cross-entropy loss.
 We set the number of layers to 4 and the hidden dimension to 32.
-For comparison, we prepare a permutation-invariant DeepSet model \citep{zaheer2017deep}, which uses sum pooling for permutation invariance, containing the same number of parameters as floating-point numbers with the group $C^*$net.
+For comparison, we prepare permutation-invariant and permutation-equivariant DeepSet models \citep{zaheer2017deep}, which adopt special structures to induce permutation invariance or equivariance, containing the same number of parameters as floating-point numbers with the group $C^*$-algebra net.

 \Cref{tab:group} displays the results of the task with various training dataset sizes when $d=3$.
-What stands out in the table is that the group $C^*$-algebra net consistently outperforms the DeepSet model by large margins, especially when the number of training data is limited.
-Additionally, as can be found in \cref{fig:group_curve}, the group $C^*$-algebra net converges much faster than the DeepSet model.
+What stands out in the table is that the group $C^*$-algebra net consistently outperforms the DeepSet models by large margins, particularly when the number of training data is limited.
+Additionally, as shown in \cref{fig:group_curve}, the group $C^*$-algebra net converges with much fewer iterations than the DeepSet models.
 These results suggest that the inductive biases implanted by the product structure in the group $C^*$-algebra net are effective.